goodclarity/goodclarity-covenant/covenant.md

 If the Covenant is not clearly consistent, then the Covenant is wrong and must be amended Humans -> the good?
 The compassionate?

+Dancing is a celebration of the complexity of the Universe and how intimate connection with it.

+We are not good at spotting our own errors.
+So be skeptical, but be humble.
+No matter how often I find myself factually wrong, it doesn't seem to make me much humble, so I have to be extra careful.
+I *know* I have been wring heaps of times in the past

+I make mistakes.
+I avoid responsibilities.
+I make excuses.

+This is human.
+It's not good or bad, it's just how things are.
+But it's still my responsibility.

+Life is a patchwork of squishy, imperfect things.